“It is our right and responsibility to create a new world.”

 – What to expect at a summit –

-Each Beyond Waste Student Summit will be comprised of 100 students from local campuses coming from all levels of experience.
+Each Virtual Beyond Waste Student Summit will be comprised of 50 students from campuses all across the country, coming with all different levels of experience.
 We will spend the majority of the time role-playing the development of projects that build a future we want to live in.
 Through this, we will explore organizing tools and strategies for on and off campus campaigns.
 While each regional summit will be slightly different they will all have the following content.

 Presentations and Simulations will cover: